top of page

 The barbarian reached for a gun-like weapon by his hip and pointed it right at them.
 They would be blown to pieces this close.
 Right as Xander braced for death, Wester soared through the air and landed on top of Ruuk, taking him to the ground.
 “I said go!
 Run!

 They took off toward the tree line.
 Freedom was within reach.
 Panic and fear fueled their weary bodies.
 As they passed the tree line, a yellow shockwave of energy hurtled past them.
 Then another one came.
-This one curved around them, then absorbed into Kyro’s body.
+This one curved around them and absorbed into Kyro’s body.
 The boy fell to the ground, paralyzed.

 Xander dropped to help his fallen friend.
-Kyro’s body convulsed under the effects of the electric shock, but his fear-filled eyes remained locked on Xander.
+Kyro’s body convulsed under the effects of the electric shock, but his fear-filled eyes remained locked on him.

-He tried to lift the boy off the ground, but the moment his hands touched Kyro’s skin, the electric shock nearly jumped to Xander.
+He tried to lift the boy off the ground, but the moment his hands touched Kyro’s skin, the electric shock nearly jumped to him.
 He jerked back.
 The safety of the jungle was only a few paces away.
 They were so close.
-He tried to pick up Kyro again, but the electric jolt seized his muscles immediately and he dropped him.
+He tried to pick up Kyro again, but the electric jolt seized his muscles right away and he dropped him.

-Desperately, he tried to drag the boy by his legs, but it was useless, the electricity had made any contact between them impossible.
+Desperately, he tried to drag the boy by his legs, but it was useless.
+The electric barrier had made any contact between them impossible.

-Then he turned and ran into the jungle, swatting away vines and branches.
+Then he ran into the jungle, swatting away vines and branches.
 Explosions rang out behind him.
 As he fled from the chaos, he turned to look back.
-His head collided with a thick branch and he fell to the ground, unconscious.
+His head collided with a thick branch, and he fell to the ground, unconscious.

 Next Chapter: